 26. Vacation Bible School.
 Many churches put on a Vacation Bible School and welcome anyone to bring children.
 These programs are usually free.

 27. Volunteer.
 Do your children love animals, other children, helping the environment?
 Do they have a heart for the poor, the homeless, or nature preserves?
 There are so many opportunities to volunteer for children of all ages.

 28. Create a treasure hunt.
 Make clues around the house for your children to follow with a small treat at the end.
 These can be so much fun and as detailed as you want them to be.
 Make it a mystery story and the child is solving a mystery by following the clues.

 29. Make media time educational.
-If your children are like mine, they love their game systems, computers, IPODS, hand held devices, or anything else that keeps their faces towards a screen.
+If your children are like mine, they love their game systems, computers, IPhones, hand held devices, or anything else that keeps their faces towards a screen.
 Media time can also be educational and fun with the right programs.
 There are so many websites that make learning fun with games, challenges, and activities.
-For younger children to about 2nd grade, Starfall is an amazing reading program that incorporates games and interactive pictures with words and stories on the screen.
-Other fun sites: PBSKids, Poptropica, and Sheppardsoftware.

 30. Start a business.
 Sound like a big task?
 Kids want to be able to earn their own money and summer is a great time to do it.
-I have one daughter, 14, who went on YouTube and learned to make hair bows.
+I have one daughter who, when she was 14, went on YouTube and learned to make hair bows.
 She has marketed them and is making money.
 Not to be outdone, her 8 year old sister wanted her own business, so after much discussion, we decided on planting seeds in decorated plastic cups, and when they grew, she could sell the plants for $2 each.
 She made her own money this way.
 With social media these days, word gets around fast.
-They have had their businesses since last summer and are still making money.

 Above all, don't forget to have fun and enjoy each other.
 Make memories to treasure because, as the saying goes, "they grow up too fast".